hmchen47/DataScience/ML/ML-Stanford/04-LRegMVar.md

 ---------------------------------------

-Linear regression with multiple variables is also known as "multivariate linear regression".
+Linear regression with multiple variables is also known as "__multivariate linear regression__".

 We now introduce notation for equations where we can have any number of input variables.